angular/angular/aio/content/guide/singleton-services.md

 You can also add a `forRoot()` method in the `CoreModule` that configures the core `UserService`.

-In the following example, the optional, injected `UserServiceConfig` extends the core `UserService`.
+In the following example, the optional injected `UserServiceConfig` extends the core `UserService`.
 If a `UserServiceConfig` exists, the `UserService` sets the user name from that config.

 <code-example path="ngmodules/src/app/core/user.service.ts" region="ctor" header="src/app/core/user.service.ts (constructor)" linenums="false">